phongdangngoc/phongdangngoc/README.md

 ### Hi, I'm Phong Dang :v:
 I studied Information Systems at Industrial University of Ho Chi Minh City.
 Currently I am a Software Developer at Saigon.
+I have experience working with backend systems using Golang, PHP.
 My passion for technology drives me to strive every single day to create great things.

 ##